Dusty-Gannon/PR-in-Heliconia/AmNat_review_initial.md

  > Which taxa are primary visitors of these *Heliconia* species in the wild?

 * [ ] Addressed in lines ...

+**Response**

+We recognize that, if these *Heliconia* species are visited primarily by morphologically matched pollinators, this would refute our hypothesis of pollinator recognition as a pollinator filter.
+Little is known about the pollinator assemblages for these taxa, but based on data collected by some of the authors here and colleagues, *H. tortuosa* plants receive a considerable number of visits from mismatched pollinators in Coto Brus, Costa Rica, supporting our hypothesis.
+Furthermore, we elaborate on our arguments that cryptic pollinator filters could increase the likelihood of coextinction events.
+Given the local extinction of a well-matched pollinator, mismatched pollinators may shift their behaviors to exploit newly available resources.
+However, if pollen tubes fail to grow following visits from mismatched visitors, a shift in behavior would not compensate the loss of the well-matched pollinator, making coextinction of the plant more likely.
+We have detailed these arguments more carefully in the revised manuscript.

 **Notes**